2016 Uri attack

-The 2016 Uri attack was carried out on 18 September 2016 by four militants from Jaish-e-Mohammed against an Indian Army brigade headquarters near the town of Uri in the Indian Jammu and Kashmir.
+The 2016 Uri attack was carried out on 18 September 2016 by four terrorists from Jaish-e-Mohammed against an Indian Army brigade headquarters near the town of Uri in the Indian Jammu and Kashmir.
 19 Indian soldiers were killed in the attack, and 19–30 others were injured.
-It was reported by the BBC as having been "the deadliest attack on security forces in Kashmir in two decades".
+It was reported by the BBC as having been "the deadliest attack on Indian Forces in Kashmir in two decades".

-Jaish-e-Mohammed, a Pakistan-based jihadist organization (designated as a terrorist organization by the India, Australia, the US, and UK among others, and proscribed by Pakistan from 2002 and further actions against its allied organizations in 2019), was involved in the planning and execution of the attack.
+Jaish-e-Mohammed, a Pakistan-based jihadist organization (designated as a terrorist organization by the India, Australia, the US, and UK among others, and proscribed by Pakistan in 2002), was involved in the planning and execution of the attack.
 At the time it was carried out, the Kashmir Valley was experiencing high levels of violent unrest.

 Background

 The 2016 Uri attack, which resulted in the deaths of 19 Indian soldiers, was swiftly attributed by India to militant groups allegedly operating from Pakistan, leading to significant diplomatic fallout and military escalation.

 Additionally, since 2015, insurgents had increasingly taken to high-profile fidayeen attacks (suicide attacks) against the Indian security forces: in July 2015, three insurgents attacked a bus and police station in Gurdaspur, and earlier in 2016, 4–6 terrorists attacked the Pathankot Air Force Station.
 Indian authorities had blamed Jaish-e-Mohammad for the latter attack.

 Also, since 8 July 2016, the Indian-administered Jammu and Kashmir region had been undergoing continuous unrest following the killing of Burhan Wani, local militant of the Hizb-ul-Mujahideen.
 The killing sparked violent protests against the Indian government in the valley, leading to the protests being described as the "largest anti-India protests" against Indian rule in recent years.